tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 Earlier, we hinted at how we may determine the number of verse variants - through our use of pattern matching.
 In both `beverage` and `do_something` we match on `0` and `1`, and then everything else is captured in `number`.
 This may be an indicatation that we have three verse variants.

 Continuing on with pattern matching as our guide, we can try to determine which verses are most similar and disimilar.
-Because we have special matching for `0` and `1`, we could say the final and penultimate verses are the most different and everything else is similar.
-The difference come from how we reference the beverage (if we look at `beverage/1`, we can see pluralization is at play) and what we do in the second line of the verse (usually this involved taking our beverage down down, sometimes we ask for more).
+Because we have special matching for `0` and `1`, we could say the final and penultimate verses are the most different (they have their own special cases) and everything else is similar.
+The difference come from how we reference the beverage (if we look at `beverage/1`, we can see pluralization is at play) and what we do in the second line of the verse (usually this involves taking our beverage down, sometimes we ask for more).

-To understand how we determin which verse to sing next, we turn to the main entry point, `song/0`, and its usage of `verse/1`.
+To understand how we determine which verse to sing next, we turn to the main entry point, `song/0`, and its usage of `verse/1`.
 Looking at `verse/1` the current `number` is how we determine the verse to sing.
 In `song/0` we iterate through the verses start with the high number and ending with the low number.
 This means the next verse will be `number - 1`.

 Through pattern matching, we have surfaced variation on our codepaths, while allowing each individual function to only focus on its own case.

 ### A caveat

-Based on our answers, the verse for when we have `2` elixirs of joy and `3` should basically be identical (except the the numbers).
+Based on our answers, the verse for when we have `2` elixirs of joy and `3` should basically be identical (except the numbers).
 Let's see if this holds:

 ```{diff}
 3 elixirs of joy on the wall, 3 elixirs of joy.